- Regulations governing NBFC Compliance are:

 - Income tax PAN, etc.

 - Other Relevant documents that may be requested.

-- The applicant has to file an application on RBI’s website (COSMOS).
+- The applicant has to apply to RBI’s website (COSMOS).

 - You do not need to go to “Log-in”, for now.
 Instead, click on “CLICK” for Company Registration on the login page.

 - Download the suitable Application form available in Excel Format.

 - Fill in the data as applicable.

 - You must know and fill in the correct name of the Regional Office in the field “C-8” of the “Annex-I identification Particulars”, in the form.